velartrill/velartrill.github.io/orig/spirals/addicted/seduction.md

 I sink into the couch, resting my aching neck against the welcoming fabric.
 I close my eyes, listening to the gas hiss and water boil, closing my hand tightly around the agonizing gash in my arm.
 It's so nice to just... rest, finally.
 To *feel* calm and safe, even if I'm probably not.
 Whatever Taya is planning on doing to me... this moment is worth it.

 There's a splash from the kitchen.
-"It's a fascinating way to cook," Taya comments over the sound of a kettle whistling.
-"So primitive, but there's something oddly charming about it.
-There we go."
+Shortly after, a kettle whistling.
+Footstpes.

-I open my eyes and raise my head to see her bending down to set a steaming mug of tea down in front of me.
+I open my eyes and raise my head to see Taya bending down to set a steaming mug of tea down in front of me.
 "It's a local blend," she says, "but I've grown fond of it.
 I do hope you'll like it?"

 I pick up the mug, hold it up to my lips, drink in the scent and warmth, wondering idly if it's drugged or poisoned.
 "Th-thank you so much," I murmur anyway.